 Ars Technica, a successful technology news and information website with millions of regular readers, recently published an article on NASA's F-1 rocket engine project and featured the contributions of Shape Fidelity as a factor in its success.
 Writer Lee Hutchinson interviewed Rob Black, Shape Fidelity engineer and director of business development, about the structured light scanning process used to capture the engine's every detail.Black describes the equipment, steps taken, the incredible detail of the results and how NASA applied them to discover important details about the innerworkings of the engine.

-The SFI booth, #1245, will focus on the digital assembly process made possible through 3D scanning.
+The Shape Fidelity booth, #1245, will focus on the digital assembly process made possible through 3D scanning.
 The process allows MRO providers to have a more detailed picture of aircraft condition than the current process provices and improves the quality of manufacturing, reduces cost and saves time.